vardumper/extended-htmldocument/README.md

 It adds additional functionality and a stronger focus on HTML5 while being fully compatible with PHP's DOM\HTMLDocument and DOM\HTMLElement classes.

 ## Documentation
-See the [documentation](https://vardumper.github.io/extended-htmldocument/) for code examples and more information.
+See the [Documentation](https://vardumper.github.io/extended-htmldocument/) for more.

 ## Installation
 ```bash